 * Euro, oil, gold prices climb on hopes of future easing

-* Bernanke does not explicitly signal imminent monetary easing
+* Bernanke does not explicitly signal imminent monetary

 * Bernanke's bearish take on unemployment drops bond yields